 Diabetes.
 Plaquenil can sometimes cause low blood sugar.
 If you’re taking diabetes medication, you may have a raised risk of this side effect.
 Talk with your doctor about whether you should monitor your blood sugar while taking Plaquenil.

 Neurological disorders.
 Plaquenil can sometimes cause seizures or problems with movement, such as tremors or twitching.If you have a neurological disorder (a condition affecting your brain and nerves), taking Plaquenil could worsen the symptoms of your condition.
 Talk with your doctor about whether Plaquenil is right for you.

 If you drink alcohol, talk with your doctor about how much is safe for you to consume while you’re taking Plaquenil.

 It’s not known for sure if Plaquenil is safe to take during pregnancy.
 If you’re pregnant or plan to become pregnant, talk with your doctor about the possible risks and benefits of taking Plaquenil.

-Small amounts of Plaquenil can get into breast milk.
-Side effects haven’t been reported in children breastfed by people taking the drug.
+Small amounts of Plaquenil can pass into breast milk.
+Side effects haven’t been reported in children who are breastfed by people taking the drug.
 However, if you’re breastfeeding or plan to breastfeed, talk with your doctor about the best way to feed your child while taking Plaquenil.

 Most side effects of Plaquenil are mild and easily managed.
 However, this medication does have a risk of some serious side effects, so it’s not suitable for everyone.